mieubrisse/personal-writing/a-theory-of-male-unconfidence/post.md

 The great news is, my experience tells me you absolutely can.
 To understand how, let's go back to the "makes sense" aspect of behaviour.

-If unconfidence as a strategy was only a result of your past childhood & adolescence environment, you would have discarded unconfident now that you're an adult who's out of that environment.
+If unconfidence as a strategy was only a result of your past childhood & adolescence environment, you would have discarded unconfidence now that you're an adult who's out of that environment.
 Yet, unconfidence persists.
 There must be something continuing to reward you for it.

 To explore this, put yourself in the following scenarios and check in with what your inner voice is saying: